-All Connections: Displays a list of connections saved to your computer, plus connections shared with you from a Gallery.
+All Connections: Displays a list of connections saved to your computer, plus connections shared with you from Server.

 My Computer: Displays a list of connections saved to your computer.

-Gallery: Displays a list of connections shared with you from a Gallery.
+Server: Displays a list of connections shared with you from Server.

-Add a Gallery: To add a gallery, first specify the gallery URL, when prompted.
-Next, if prompted use your user name and password to log in.
-After logging in, return to Saved Data Connections, and point to the Gallery in the list to view connections shared from the Gallery.
+Add a Server: To add a Server, first specify the Server URL, when prompted.
+Next, if prompted use your username and password to sign in.
+After signing in, return to Saved Data Connections, and point to the Server in the list to view connections shared from Server.